-In November 2020, our board of directors adopted an Executive Incentive Compensation Plan (Incentive Compensation Plan).
-The Incentive Compensation Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
-Our Incentive Compensation Plan will allow our compensation committee to grant incentive awards, generally payable in cash, to employees selected by our compensation committee, including our executive officers, based upon performance goals established by our compensation committee.
+Prior to the effectiveness of this offering, we expect that our board of directors will adopt an Executive Incentive Compensation Plan (Incentive Compensation Plan).
+We expect that our Incentive Compensation Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+Our Incentive Compensation Plan will allow our compensation committee to grant incentive awards, generally payable in cash, to employees selected by our compensation committee, including our named executive officers, based upon performance goals established by our compensation committee.